sedusa/azalea-report/content/home.md

         "To our fellow residents," Dr. Gandi advises, "remember to have each other's backs.
 Our diverse backgrounds are our strength – let's learn from one another and grow together.
 When things get challenging, there's nothing more valuable than the support of your colleagues."
         Outside of his professional life, Dr. Gandi values quality time with his wife and enjoys traveling, maintaining a balance that enhances both his personal growth and medical career.
 programDirector:
-  sectionTitle: Message from the Program Director
+  sectionTitle: Message from the Assistant Program Director
-  name: Gregory Beale, MD
+  name: Leslie Lamptey, MD
-  title: Program Director, Internal Medicine Residency
+  title: Assistant Program Director, Internal Medicine Residency
-  image: /img/beale.jpeg
+  image: /img/lamptey.jpeg
   message: >
     "Hard to believe that we are now 2 1/3 years into our IM residency program.
 I am proud of each and every one of you.
 Keep up the hard work and independent education.
 ABIM will come quicker than you think."
 recentSuccess: